DallanQ/race_for_the_galaxy/QA.md

 > Do discount for planets stack?

 If you are using Improved Logistics to settle the world, you don't receive the discount for Alien Rosetta Stone World until the phase is over.
+From page 5 of the manual, "The powers of various cards can alter the settle rules if a player has them in his tableau before the settle phase begins."
 This means that even though you are settling twice, it's still all part of the same settle phase, so your newly acquired settle powers are restricted from use until the next settle phase.

 [need-help-with-some-rules](https://boardgamegeek.com/thread/2202581/need-help-with-some-rules)

-> If i have for example 3 consume powers(that need 1 good) and only 2 goods, do i choose what consume powers i make use of?
+> If i have for example 3 consume powers (that need 1 good) and only 2 goods, do i choose what consume powers i make use of?

 Yes, you choose which consume powers to use with the goods you have available.